GitZH-Chen/LieBN/LieBN/README.md

 Requierments: `torch`, `geoopt`, and `pytorch3d`.

 ## Demos
-Demos of LieBN on different geometries can be found `./demos`:
+Demos of LieBN on different geometries can be found in `./demos`: